anope/anope/README.md

 ## About

-Anope is an open source set of IRC Services.
+Anope is an open source set of IRC services.
 It is highly modular, with a vast number of configurable parameters, and is the most used IRC services package.
 There are also many modules on the [modsite](https://modules.anope.org) to add additional features.
 It runs on Linux, BSD, and Windows, and supports many modern IRCds, including InspIRCd, UnrealIRCd, and ircd-hybrid.
 For more details, credits, command line options, and contact information see [docs/README](https://github.com/anope/anope/blob/2.0/docs/README).

 * [Website](https://anope.org)
 * [GitHub](https://github.com/anope)